 - In terms of the public sector, CANSA encouraged the Department of Health to speed up the treatment of cancer patients at the Johannesburg General Hospital.

 - CANSA also ran a media campaign to warn cancer patients against using Insulin Potentiation Therapy (IPT).

 - CANSA gave input into the National Cancer Control Policy and presented to Parliament’s Health Portfolio Committee regarding stricter, new, improved Anti-Tobacco Legislation.
 CANSA played a major role in anti-tobacco legislation to ban advertising of tobacco products, sponsorsorship by tobacco companies and smoking in public places.
 CANSA was awarded the 2009 World No Tobacco Day Achievement Award by the World Health Organisation (WHO), in recognition of CANSA’s accomplishments in the fight against tobacco use in South Africa.

 - CANSA notified the Western Cape Department of Health when George Hospital closed its oncology wing in May 2007, resulting in this decision being reversed.
 Oncology staff were deployed to the hospital within two months, enabling patients from the surrounding regions to access cancer treatment again.

 - Contribution to the update of the National Cancer Control Programme for the Department of Health, which included the recommendation to have mandatory registration of the disease.

-- 2011: CANSA lobbied for support of its World Cancer Declaration Petition (to bring the growing international cancer crisis to the attention of world leaders) and No-Sunbed Petition (CANSA wants to present this to the Department of Health at the end of June 2012).
+- 2011: CANSA lobbied for support of its World Cancer Declaration Petition (to bring the growing international cancer crisis to the attention of world leaders) and No-Sunbed Petition (CANSA presented this to the National Department of Health).

 How has CANSA’s Research Advocacy made a Difference